 Growing up my mother always made us natilla, especially in the winter time.
 Natilla is Spanish for custard.
-Not that is was super cold in Miami in the winter, but for us warm blooded Cubans, those chilly nights in the 50F’s waranted something extra yummy.
+Not that is was super cold in Miami in the winter, but for us warm blooded Cubans, those chilly nights in the 50F’s warranted something extra yummy.
 I’m pretty sure most people let their custard cool off and then let it set in the fridge.
 We always had it warm, straight from the pot in a sort of spoon sword fight with my sister, or quickly distributed in mugs and gobbled up hot, sometimes whilst dunking cookies in it.

-I texted my mom for the recipe and she actually referred me to the recipe in a book that she gave me for Christmas last year, The Cuban Table, by Ana Sofia Pelaez.
+I texted my mom for her custard recipe and she actually referred me to the recipe in a book that she gave me for Christmas last year, The Cuban Table, by Ana Sofia Pelaez.
 My first run at this recipe I made it just like in the book with the paleo ingredients, it didn’t do it justice.
 So I tweaked for my needs and I’m super pleased with how this turned out.
 My house guests were pretty stoked about it too!
 This PALEO LEMON CUSTARD CAME OUT LEGIT!

 New Traditions, Healthier Options